- October 19, 2023

 To Sum Up

 Remember that sometimes it may not be easy or even possible to allocate all resources.
-It will take time for the project and its certain features to develop and only then you can allocate the rest or new resources.
-There is also the option of relocating resources, which sometimes will turn out to have positive effects on the project and there’s nothing wrong with that.
-However, keep in mind that altering the project too much may influence it negatively.
+It will take time for the project and its certain features to develop, and only then allocate the rest or new resources.
+There is also the option of relocating resources, which sometimes will turn out to have positive effects on the project, and there’s nothing wrong with that.
+However, keep in mind that altering the resource allocation of a project too much may influence it negatively.
 That’s why it’s important to keep the balance.